- Nov 19, 2019

 “Storyboarding is what I call an ‘idea landscape’ — one that can help unleash creativity, improve communication, and identify practical solutions to complex problems.
 The beauty of storyboarding is that ideas from an entire team are harnessed, not just those from the extroverts or vocal members.”

 As creatives, we’re always looking for a new tool to help streamline the process.
-So if storyboarding will trim down time the time you spend on reshoots or smooth out collaboration with a team, you may as well give it a shot.
+So if storyboarding will trim down time the time you spend on reshoots or smooth out collaboration with a team, you should download our blank storyboard template and give it a shot.

 That way you can focus on creating the things you love.